• Skip to primary navigation

 For the marinade

-• 2 to 3 tablespoons gochugaru (고추가루), Korean red chili pepper flakes or to taste
+• 2 to 3 tablespoons gochugaru (고추가루), Korean red chili pepper flakes or to taste (this only changes the spicy level, so you can also omit it for less spicy chicken)

 • 3 tablespoons soy sauce

-• 2 tablespoons rice wine or mirin White wine is good too.
+• 2 tablespoons rice wine or mirin white wine is good too

 • 2 tablespoons gochujang (고추장), Korean red chili pepper paste